Levels Of Review

 There are three levels of review, and each level poses different requirements for investigators and reviewers.
 The review level determination is made on a number of factors, but primarily focuses on the potential risk to research subjects.

-Exempt research determinations are issued by the Research Protections Program and are required in order to maintain compliance with university policy.
+Exempt research determinations are issued by the Office of Research Compliance and Integrity (ORCI) and are required in order to maintain compliance with university policy.
 Researchers may not make this determination independently.

 Important notes regarding exemptions:

 - Research that is otherwise exempt from the regulations may receive upgraded review as indicated by ORCI staff or an HRRC member